Complete Divine: Contents

 It presents additional base classes, prestige classes, and feats.
-It also contains additional rules and character ideas based on belief and the afterlife, as well as a chapter on magic items based on the original D&D pantheon gods/goddesses.
+It also contains additional rules and character ideas based on belief and the afterlife, as well as a chapter on magic items based on the original D&D pantheon gods and goddesses.

 New base classes

 Shugenja

 Updated from Oriental Adventures, the shugenja utilizes primal energies, and tapping into the earth to cast spells.
 It is a charisma based sorcerer-style divine casting class, with a spell list biased towards elemental spells.

 Favored Soul

 Updated from the Miniatures Handbook, the Favored Soul is a spontaneously casting divine class, with a couple of additional divine abilities closely tied to his or her deity.

 Spirit Shaman

 The class has a fairly narrow divine spell selection.
 The spirit shaman cast spells as sorcerers do, but they change their spell selection each day by sending their Spirit Guide into the spirit world.
 The shaman also has a special abilities that affect spirits (incorporeal undead, fey, elementals and creatures defined as spirits in other texts).
 The Spirit Guide is a purely mental/spiritual creature, incapable of affecting the world, though it does grant the spirit shaman the feat, "Alertness", as well as justifying certain class features.
 Ultimately, at 20th level, the spirit shaman becomes a spirit (fey) himself, much as a 20th level monk becomes an outsider.